JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 ## The Type Hierarchy

 Before we do anything else, let's go through the hierarchy of types introduced by the DataFrames package.
-This type hierarchy is depicated visually in the figures at the end of this section and can be summarized in a simple nested list:
+This type hierarchy is depicted visually in the figures at the end of this section and can be summarized in a simple nested list:

 * NAtype
 * AbstractDataVector